TamesB/todo-app/README.md

 # Introduction
+A web application to create multiple ToDo lists, keeping track of your ToDo's and completing them.
+Accessible on every device with your personal account.
+Backend: Django REST
-A todo application made with Django REST, React Hooks, Redux, and Semantic UI.
+Frontend: React Hooks, Redux, and Semantic UI

 ## [Live Demo](http://todoboon.herokuapp.com/)